 Find what works for you to improve your experience of life.

 In the first session I will follow up on what we have talked about on the phone and check my understanding of what you are looking for from therapy and what you would like to focus on in the sessions.
 Typically you will then use the time to explain more about these experiences, issues you are having, or relationships, and we will engage in a therapeutic conversation about these, exploring the meaning they hold for you and the impact on you and your relationships with others.
 At the beginning and end of the session I will ask you how you are feeling about the session, and at the end of the session we will talk about whether you would like to book another session.

 What does therapeutic change look like?

-It is normal for therapeutic change to be a process of improvement and then feeling stuck or in difficulty and then to improve again.
+It is normal for therapeutic change to be a process of improvement, then feeling stuck or in difficulty, and then to improve again.
 Therapeutic change isn't linear.
 Sometimes your relationship with yourself and others might feel healthier and more compassionate and then at other times your relationship with yourself and others may feel difficult.
 Change happens gradually.
 It is through continuing to prioritise space (in and outside of therapy) for reflection and by making decisions to behave differently in relation to ourselves and others that our relationships, mental health and wellbeing can start to change.

 This is a brief overview that we can talk more about when we meet.